convect-ai/mlp-examples/docs/docs/sections/notebook.en.md

 ![Select kernel](Notebook%20s%20b4d80/Untitled%203.png)

-You can install additional packages into the enviornment if needed.
+You can install additional packages into the environment if needed.
 To do so, launch a terminal app from the launcher and use `conda` to install packages.
 For example,

 ```bash
 conda activate default
 conda install pytorch torchvision torchaudio cpuonly -c pytorch
 ```

-You can also create new conda environement by
+You can also create new conda environnement by

 ```bash
 conda create -n my-conda-env python==3.9